-Athena provides built-in connectors to several popular data stores, including Amazon Redshift and Amazon DynamoDB.
-You can use these connectors to enable SQL analytics use cases on structured, semi-structured, object, graph, time-series, and other data storage types.
-For a list of supported sources, review the Amazon Athena User Guide: Using Athena Data Source Connectors.
+Athena provides built-in connectors to 30 popular AWS, on-premises, and other cloud data stores, including Amazon Redshift, Amazon DynamoDB, Google BigQuery, Google Cloud Storage, Azure Synapse, Azure Data Lake Storage, Snowflake, and SAP Hana.
+You can use these connectors to enable SQL analytics use cases on structured, semistructured, object, graph, time series, and other data storage types.
+For a list of supported sources, see Using Athena data source connectors.

-You can also use Athena’s data connector SDK to create a custom data source connector and query it with Athena.
+You can also use the Athena data connector SDK to create a custom data source connector and query it with Athena.
 Get started by reviewing the documentation and example connector implementation.

 With Athena, you can use your existing SQL knowledge to extract insights from various data sources without learning a new language, developing scripts to extract (and duplicate) data, or managing infrastructure.
 Using Amazon Athena, you can perform the following tasks: